-When you have completed 120 hours of CDA training, 480 hours of work experience, and your professional portfolio, gathered your family questionnaires and found a PD Specialist, you should apply to the Council for your assessment.
-Visit www.cdacouncil.org to apply online.
+When you have completed all the application requirements - 120 hours of CDA training, 480 hours of work experience, your professional portfolio, and found a PD Specialist, use your CDA Council account to submit your Initial Application and Assessment online.

-After reviewing your application, the Council will send you an email that the application is complete and payment is now due.
-Apply to EIP and submit a copy of the email from the Council with your application supporting documents.
+After reviewing your application, the Council will send you a “checkout” email which states your application is complete and payment is now due.

 If your EIP application is approved, you will receive an EIP award.
-You must sign the award and return it to EIP.
+You must sign the award in Section A and return it to EIP. *